The Postgraduate Year

 The postgraduate year can play an important role in the academic, social, and extracurricular life of a student.
-It is designed for young people that would benefit from the extra time before enrolling in college.
+It is designed for young people who would benefit from the extra time before enrolling in college.
 As Kristin White so aptly notes in her book about gap years, the PG year is “a year of structured independence, offering students the chance to live in a supportive residential environment while building study skills, improving grades, and gaining the maturity needed to be successful in college.”

 The College Counseling Process

 Postgraduate students will begin the college counseling process shortly after enrolling at Mercersburg.
 All PGs are welcome to schedule a time to meet (by phone or in person) with a College Counseling representative in the late spring or early summer.
-This can be a time to get advice on course selection or summer activities such as standardized test prep or college visits.
+This can be a time to get advice about course selection or summer activities such as standardized test prep or college visits.